About the course

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.

-You are not formally required to undertake field research for your dissertation.
-However, if you decide to undertake fieldwork as part of your studies, you should note that you will ordinarily have to meet all the costs yourself.
-These costs are likely to include, but may not be limited to, travel, accommodation and living expenses, insurance and, where appropriate, visa and medical fees (e.g. for vaccinations).
+There are no compulsory elements of this course that entail additional costs beyond fees (or, after fee liability ends, continuation charges) and living costs.
+However, please note that, depending on your choice of research topic and the research required to complete it, you may incur additional expenses, such as travel, accommodation and living expenses, insurance premiums and, where appropriate, visa and medical fees (eg for vaccinations).
 Costs can vary considerably according to the duration and location of the fieldwork, but the department would generally expect the cost of such field research to range from £200 to £1,000.
-If you choose to collect you own data, you may also incur transcription costs.
+If you choose to collect your own data, you may also incur transcription costs.
 There may also be costs if you choose to acquire quantitative data from non-ESRC sources.
-The department has no funds available to help with these costs.
+The department has no funds available to help with these costs, however, you may be able to apply for small grants from your college to help you cover some of these expenses.

 In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.